IMPORTANT ANNOUNCEMENT regarding research with minors involving online surveys:

 - Visit Working with Minors page for more information

-- Recruitment details (flyer, email transcript, etc.)
+- RECRUITMENT TEMPLATE(s) (flyer, email transcript, etc.)

 - CITI training certificate if new to MTSU - click here to know more about how to obtain your certification